ashwingopalsamy/transactions-service/README.md

 # Clone the repository and setup the script
 git clone github.com/ashwingopalsamy/transactions-service
 cd transactions-service

 sed -i 's/\r$//' run.sh
 chmod +x run.sh

 # Single-command Script that builds and runs the service
 ./run.sh

-# Else, make use of the Makefile
+# Or, make use of the Makefile
 make run
 ```